 IMO it is just awe inspiring, and so so so beautiful.
 And there’s so much to do, even during the winter!
 However, make sure you check the weather first, because snow storms are a thing.
 And you want to go when it’s pretty and perfect and not when a storm is raging.

+I love Yosemite in the summer – well, any season, really – but there’s just something so majestic about the towering cliffs layered with a dusting (or heaping pile) of snow.
+And it’s usually MUCH less crowded than in summer!
 Definitely check the weather (look up Yosemite Valley specifically, not just Yosemite!) because it snows often, even if it’s not snowing in the direct surrounding area.
-You might also need chains which is scary because I’m a wimpy Californian but luckily we went after a big snow so we didn’t have to use them.
+You might also need chains which is scary because I’m a wimpy Californian but luckily we didn’t have to use them.
 HA.
 Take that, winter!

 You can also go to Upper Pines, which is $26 per night if you want a guaranteed spot.
-If you have a few friends, you can do a Yurt for $59 a night!
+You can also do a Yurt for $59 a night!
+And if you have some friends, you can split it for pretty cheap.
 There are other cabin options, but the Yurt is the cheapest.We also tried to see the firefall, but that just did NOT happen because it was cloudy every night.
 Huge bummer since there are only 2 weeks or so out of the year when the light will hit the waterfall just right, and we just happened to be there during that time!

 And because the night before we arrived the firefall had apparently been especially amazing…(brb crying)But I almost think Yosemite looks more majestic in the snow.
 So, finally, I’ll get into what you should fill your winter itinerary with while you’re there….
 Okay so my absolute favorite activity was pretty much just driving around.
 And looking at the cliffs.
 They are just so amazeballs.
 And with snow on top of them it’s like ohhhhhh mannnn.
 Literal life.